YuriZakharyan/AVL-Tree/README.md

 ### **Insertion**
 >**_Steps to follow for insertion_**
 >>- Perform standard BST insert for w.
->>Starting from w, travel up and find the first unbalanced node.
+>>- Starting from w, travel up and find the first unbalanced node.
 Let z be the first unbalanced node, y be the child of z that comes on the path from w to z and x be the grandchild of z that comes on the path from w to z.
 >>- Starting from w, travel up and find the first unbalanced node.
 Let z be the first unbalanced node, y be the child of z that comes on the path from w to z and x be >>the grandchild of z that comes on the path from w to z.
 >>- Following are the possible 4 arrangements:
 >>>- y is the left child of z and x is the left child of y (Left Left Case)